raspberrypilearning/memory/en/step_1.md

 ### What you will make

 --- no-print ---
 Click on the green flag to start.
-Watch the sequence of colours shown by the dancer's dress and listen to the accompanying drum beats, then repeat them back to her.
-If you get the order wrong, it's game over!
+Watch the sequence of colours shown by the dancer's dress and listen to the accompanying drum beats, then repeat the colours back to her.
+If you get the colours' order wrong, it's game over!

 <div class="scratch-preview">